EriseHe/notebook/content/notes/计算/Julia科学计算笔记/Module 0 基本语法.md

 title: "1. 基本语法"
 lecture:
 ---

-# Summary of Key Julia Codes and Algorithms by Chapter

 This document summarizes the main ideas, codes, and algorithms from the provided PDF.
 Each section begins with the high-level purpose of the chapter and ends with code snippets and algorithmic highlights.
-Citations point back to the relevant parts of the PDF for further reading.

 # 0. Hello, $\pi$ !
 Julia as a second programming language